 We encourage, but do not require, the members of our Board of Directors to attend our annual meetings.
-Six of our nine of our directors attended the Annual Meeting of Stockholders held on May 4, 2006.
+Four of our seven directors attended our Annual Meeting of Stockholders held on June 28, 2007.

 Compensation Committee Interlocks and Insider Participation